Placement process and employment procedures

 Registrars must have a Medicare provider number before they start a general practice training term.
 They must apply using the AGPT Provider Number Application form, and the practice manager needs to complete some details on the form as well.

 Services Australia will process the application and send the registrar their Medicare provider number by mail.
-It is a registrar’s responsibility to notify you and us of their Medicare provider number details.
+It is the registrar’s responsibility to notify you and us of their Medicare provider number details.

 What if a registrar works in multiple placements?